How to build a business case for your event?

 Create an event

-You can create a Budget sheet for every event you organize.
+You can create a Budget sheet for every event you organise.
 You do this directly from the budgets page, which is also accessible via the 'event software' link in the header of our website (if you are logged in).

 Add costs or revenue to your event